cslarsen/dna-traits/README.md

 On *my* machine, a 2010-era MBP with SSD, I can parse a 24 Mb file using Python's `csv` module and create a dictionary in 2.5 seconds.
-Pandas takes around 2.1 seconds, and I've seen some parsers take up to 8. data.
+Pandas takes around 2.1 seconds, and I've seen some parsers take up to 8.

 *This parser* takes *only 0.15 seconds* and uses dramatically less memory (six bytes per SNP, containing nucleotide pair, chromosome and position).
 A more recent machine (2013-era Intel Xeon, Linux with SSD) **parses in only 0.07 seconds**!

+While I love Pandas for its power and generality, this library is fast because it is meticulously specialized.
 The finely-tuned C++ backend memory maps the genome file and *never* scans backwards — every single bye is touched only once.
 The SNPs are stored in a memory efficient packed struct and stored in Google's dense hash map, keyed by its 32-bit RSID.

 The Python API
 --------------